AllenCellModeling/pytorch_fnet/README.md

 ```

 ### recreating paper figures
 If you want to run all the training and evaluation code necessary to reproduce the paper figures, run `./scripts/paper/run_all.sh`.
 This should run training and predictions for all the models and datasets used in the paper.
+Note, this will take several days.

 After running those scripts you should be able to run all the cells in the ipython notebook.
 First launch jupyter using `jupyter notebook` and then open `figures.ipynb` and run all the cells.